-- Autonomy to the principal investigator- Autonomy with regard to funds, resources and time is provided to the principal investigator by the principal for his research activity. - Timely availability or release of resources The resources received from the UGC and other funding agencies are released timely as required to the researchers. - Adequate infrastructure and human resources- Adequate infrastructure and human resources are provided to research faculty by the principal. - Time off, reduced teaching load, special leave etc. to teachers.
-Whenever the researcher demands the principal reduces his teaching load, time-off, and grants special leave. - Support in term of technology and information needs. -
+o autonomy to the principal investigator-

+Autonomy with regard to funds, resources and time is provided to the principal investigator by the principal for his research activity.

+o timely availability or release of resources --

+The resources received from the UGC and other funding agencies are released timely as required to the researchers.

+o adequate infrastructure and human resources-

+Adequate infrastructure and human resources are provided to research faculty by the principal.

+- time off, reduced teaching load ,special leave etc. to teachers.
+Whenever the researcher demands the principal reduces his teaching load, time-off, and grants special leave. - support in term of technology and information needs.